- Our Watersheds

 Check out this great video on beavers in their natural habitats - The music will make you happy.
 Click here!

 Oregon Public Broadcast is showing a program on beavers!
 Scientists regard beavers are tools for reversing the effects of global warming and water shortages.
-The program will be shown on OPB TV on: July 20 from 5-6 am and July 22 from 2 to 3 pm.
+The program was shown on OPB TV on July 20 and July 22.
+There are no upcoming broadcasts listed.
 Click here for info: http://www.opb.org/television/programs/nature/episodes/3111/.

 ODFW town hall on budget - The Oregon Department of Fish and Wildlife is hosting public meetings on the 2015-17 budget.
 Attend and provide comments.
 Click here for more information.